aptech/docs/docs/CR-savestruct.rst

     :param file_name: name of file on disk to contain matrix of structures.
     :type file_name: string

-    :returns: retcode (*scalar*), 0 if successful, otherwise it will be non-zero.
+    :return retcode: 0 if successful, otherwise it will be non-zero.

+    :type retcode: scalar

 Remarks
 -------